 - Autoimmune diseases,

 High hemoglobin count

 Hemoglobin count is said to be high when hemoglobin count is above-average level in blood.
-Increased hemoglobin count more than 18 grams per deciliter of blood for men and 16 g/dl for women is called high hemoglobin count.
+Increased hemoglobin count of more than 18 grams per deciliter of blood for men and 16 g/dl for women is called high hemoglobin count.
 The number of red blood cells may be normal but the hemoglobin count may be raised in some cases.

 High hemoglobin count indications